 - Encouraging a safe work culture by modeling and enforcing safe work practices; - Completing periodic (quarterly as best practice, semi-annual at a minimum), inspections of workspace under their direction; - Stopping work that poses an imminent hazard; - Implementing measures to eliminate or control workplace hazards; - Developing safe work procedures such as standard operating procedures (SOPs) and Job Safety Analysis (JSAs).
-See also Job Safety Analysis Example Forklift USF EH&S. Contact EH&S for guidance. - Providing appropriate safety training and personal protective equipment to employees under their supervision; - Documenting employee training and departmental safety activities; - Reporting work-related injuries and illnesses to leaves@usfca.edu - Encouraging employees to report health and safety issues without fear of reprisal; - Document and partner with HR/Labor Relations about employees who do not comply with safe work practices; and - Communicating all health and safety issues.
+See also Job Safety Analysis Example Forklift USF EH&S. Contact EH&S for guidance. - Providing appropriate safety training and personal protective equipment to employees under their supervision; - Documenting employee training and departmental safety activities; - Reporting work-related injuries and illnesses via the Injury and Illness Incident Report form within 24 hours and to leaves@usfca.edu - Encouraging employees to report health and safety issues without fear of reprisal; - Document and partner with HR/Labor Relations about employees who do not comply with safe work practices; and - Communicating all health and safety issues.